dcubasoy/puppeteer-theater/README.md

 3) clicking all the annoying pop ups that screw up your automation (`.spinner`)
 4) Infinite Scrolling

-The `Scene.Extensions` portion could be made very powerful and I welcome PRs.
+The `Scene.Extensions` portion could be made way more powerful and I welcome PRs.

 Read the docs for a detailed description of the whole API.